ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 Path of your Web Application (project)? (public) src
 ```

-ipscend created an `ipscend.json` file with some metada data about the project:
+ipscend created an `ipscend.json` file with some metadata about the project:

 ```sh
 > cat ipscend.json